Evolution enhances mutational robustness and suppresses the emergence of a new phenotype: A new computational approach for studying evolution: Results

 \subsection{Motif analysis}

-Next, we investigate network motifs.
-In the model of Ref.~\cite{Nagata2020}, the coherent feedforward loops and the positive feedback loops were significantly abundant in highly-fit GRNs.
-Since the present model allows auto- and mutual-regulations, we also explored other patterns adding to the triangular patterns.
-Put concretely, we counted the number of auto-regulations, mutual-regulations between gene pairs, triangles, and mutual activation or repression of two nodes combined with auto-activation of both nodes.
-The last pattern frequently appears in multistable GRNs.\cite{Ptashne2002, Ptashne2004,Huang2007, Burda2011,Jia2017,Huang2017} Since the motifs are defined as the network patterns that are abundant compared to the random networks,\cite{ShenOrr2002, Alon2020} we also counted them for the random networks.
+Next, we investigated the network motifs.
+In the model presented in Ref.~\cite{Nagata2020}, coherent feedforward loops (FFL+), and positive feedback loops (FBL+) were significantly abundant in highly fit GRNs.
+As the present model allows both auto- and mutual-regulations, we also explored patterns other than triangular patterns.
+We counted the number of auto-regulations, mutual regulations between node pairs, triangles, and mutual activation or mutual repression of two nodes accompanied by auto-activation of both nodes.
+Because the motifs are defined as network patterns that are abundant compared to random networks\cite{ShenOrr2002, Alon2020}, we also counted them for random networks.

-As a result, the following patterns are more in number than the random networks: auto-activation, mutual-activation, mutual-repression, coherent feedforward loops (FFL+), positive feedback loops (FBL+), and mutual activation or repression plus auto-activation of two genes.
-We show their number distributions in Fig.\ref{Fig7}(a)-(f).
-Although their abundances are not so remarkable, we may call them motifs.
-Other patterns such as auto-repression, incoherent feedforward loop, and negative feedback loop are less than the random networks.
-The notable point here is that the distributions of these motifs are almost the same for both evolution and random sampling.
-Thus, whether or not these highly-fit GRNs are products of evolution is not reflected in distribution of these local motifs.
-Therefore, the difference between evolution and random sampling should lie in global network structures.